 Love bombing is more common than you think!

 We’re seeing the reinvention of the true-crime genre on Netflix, teeming with con artists-turned-internet celebrities we all love to hate.
-From the producers of Don’t F**ck With Cats, Tinder Swindler centers on one Shimon Hayut AKA Simon Leviev.
-He poses as a jet-setting billionaire’s son who romances and love bombing women on Tinder then defrauds them, taking hundreds of thousands of dollars from his well-intentioned victims.
+From the producers of Don't F**ck With Cats, Tinder Swindler centers on one Shimon Hayut AKA Simon Leviev.
+He poses as a jet-setting billionaire’s son who romances women on Tinder then defrauds them, taking hundreds of thousands of dollars from his well-intentioned victims.

 The British true-crime documentary film is a cautionary tale of modern love, and definitely more than the contemporary ghosting story.
 It’s a well-oiled Ponzi scheme for a generation who won’t quit on love.
 Here lies a fugitive who expertly seduces and manipulates women, skewing their perception of reality, giving them long-lasting trauma—and an empty bank account.
 Psychologists and relationship experts call this red flag in relationships “love bombing.”

 Love Bombing Show Love That Is Too Good to be True

 Unless you’re in a cheesy Hollywood romcom, when it’s too good to be true, it probably is.
 Love bombing is a type of manipulation that can actually be difficult to recognize.
 It may start off with seemingly harmless, lavish gifts in a short period of time, and overly affectionate messages.
 For the Tinder Swindler’s victims, this was an out-of-this-world-first date on a private jet (paid by, well, the other women).
 In actuality, these are tactics that drive over-the-top romance very early on in a dating relationship without a solid foundation.